 When we think of ourselves how ecologically aware we are because we tend to use natural home-made cleaning products based on essential oils instead of aggressive chemicals, or how recklessly we may consume them at every opportunity (or are advised to do so by aggressive sellers) – let’s also think for a moment how wasteful distillation really is.

-Depletion of natural resources of medicinal and aromatic plants (such as rosewood or spikenard) is a problem in its own right; due to increasing awareness and stricter regulations, the majority of essential oils nowadays come from renewable resources.
+Depletion of natural resources of medicinal and aromatic plants (such as rosewood, spikenard or frankincense) is a serious problem in its own right.
+With increasing awareness and stricter regulations, more and more essential oils are comming from renewable resources.
 However, we need to acknowledge that even renewable resources are basically monoculture plantations that are eating away natural ecosystems.

 It is of course not my intention to discourage the use of essential oils but to encourage to use them wisely and be open to new perspectives offered by innovative extraction technologies.
 We should be aware of the downsides but think about all four distillation products as research and business opportunities.